Artificial intelligence (AI) is sometimes confused with automation, and the terms are often used interchangeably.

 Machine learning and deep learning (in the form of neural networks) power the most sophisticated AI available today.

-When robotic process automation or marketing automation is combined with elements of AI such as machine learning and deep learning, the result is known as intelligent process automation (IPA) .
-An IPA tool is powerful because it allows us to reap both the business process benefits of automation—increased speed, efficiency, time-savings, and ability to scale—with the insights, flexibility, and processing power of AI technology.
+AI automation is powerful because it allows us to reap both the business process benefits of automation—increased speed, efficiency, time-savings, and ability to scale—with the insights, flexibility, and processing power of AI technology.

-Because of these clear benefits, Forrester predicts that by 2020, 25% of Fortune 500 companies will report hundreds of examples of IPA use cases.
+Because of these clear benefits, Forrester predicts that by 2020, 25% of Fortune 500 companies will report hundreds of examples of AI automation use cases.